The Velassi

 Building in wood:

 We know how to do very strong glued joints, stronger than the wood itself since the invention in 1943 of resorcine-formol glues which are practically stronger than epoxy but need very well adjusted parts and strong tightening during drying.
-Wood aircrafts are nowaday only built by amateurs, but there was wood built light aircraft till the end of the XX century, including aerobatic airplanes.
+Wood aircrafts are nowaday only built by amateurs, but there was wood built light aircraft till the end of the XXth century, including aerobatic airplanes.

 Welding/Brazing steel structure